atticuscornett/AtmosWeather/README.md

 Because it uses the National Weather Service API, Atmos Weather only supports locations in the US.

-### Battery Warning On Certain Samsung Models

-Samsung marks Atmos Weather as a high battery user, because it wakes up the phone often to check for weather alerts.
-This can mean automatic throttling of weather checks, leading to late alerts.
-Despite this warning, Atmos Weather has not been observed to use more than 1-2% a day on these models.
-At the moment, the only solution is to allow background battery usage and disable battery optimizing for the app.
-This solves the negative performance impacts, but does not get rid of the warning.

 ### Notifications Don't Work On Some Linux Distros

 Some Linux distros lack the components to support electron notifications.
 There is no current workaround for this issue known to me.